-Word definitions represent a universal phenomenon in the English language that promotes cohesion and understanding.
-These definitions serve as a link between different cultures, languages, and worldviews.
-This article will go deeper into the background of the word “defenestration” and examine its origin and meaning.
+Word definitions represent a universal concept in the English language that promotes cohesion and understanding.
+These definitions serve as a link between different cultures, languages, and worldviews by promoting the understanding of language.
+This article will go deeper into the background of the word “defenestration” and examine its origin and meaning, which will be explained using practical examples.

 Definition of “defenestration”